DaoHongDS/ImgCapt_Yolo4_CNN_Obj/README.md

 This paper also introduces a new positional encoding scheme for object features, the “Importance Factor”.

-Importance Factor = Con f idenceRate × Ob jectWidth × Ob jectHeight
+ImportanceFactor = ConfidenceRate × ObjectWidth × ObjectHeight